 The Ketchikan Municipal Code (Chapter 2.88) established the Historic Commission, its membership and its duties.
 Learn more here: Municipal Code Chapter 2.88, Ketchikan Historic Commission, current 2015.pdf

-The Ketchikan Historic Commission is seeking one community member to serve.
+The Ketchikan Historic Commission is seeking one community representative to serve.
 To apply, please contact Commission Secretary, Anita Maxwell, at 225-5600.

 Duties of the commission include: